All Episodes

 Yeah, I mean, just look at France.

-France bans semi-automatic guns.
+France banned semi-automatic guns.

 I mean, not just machine guns, but all the terrorist attacks there in 2015, for example, involved machine guns.

-You had more casualties from the four mass public shootings in France in 2015, a country one-fifth our population than you had in the entire eight years of the Obama administration.
+You had more casualties from the four mass public shootings in France in 2015, a country one-fifth our population, than you had in the entire eight years of the Obama administration.

-Let's say he hadn't been able to go and get a hotel room on the right side of the hotel uh to go and conduct this attack.
+Let's say he hadn't been able to go and get a hotel room on the right side of the hotel to go and conduct this attack.

 Would he have driven the car into the crowd there and set it off?